-The latest statistics from Net Applications show that the Internet Explorer is steadily losing market share, with Firefox rising steadily and Google Chrome making huge gain in April.
-At present, Internet Explorer accounts for 59.5% of the market share, where as Firefox gaining on it at 24.5%.Google Chrome share is at 6.7% which might seem tiny at present, but it has made huge gains in comparison, rising sharply from 1.7% same time last year.
+The latest statistics from Net Applications show that the Internet Explorer is steadily losing market share, with Firefox rising steadily and Google Chrome making a huge gain in April.
+At present, Internet Explorer accounts for 59.5% of the market share, whereas Firefox gaining on it at 24.5%.Google Chrome share is at 6.7% which might seem tiny at present, but it has made huge gains in comparison, rising sharply from 1.7% same time last year.

 IE vs Firefox vs Chrome Market Share Stats:

 As seen in the graph Internet Explorer would lose about 10% of market share on a year on year basis by June.
-Firefox on the other hand has chipped away IE market share and risen by about 2% since last year.
+Firefox, on the other hand, has chipped away IE market share and risen by about 2% since last year.

 The winner although is Google Chrome.
 It has gained 5% market share in the last year alone.
-People are becoming aware about online security and are looking for products that would provide the best protection against online threats.
+People are becoming aware of online security and are looking for products that would provide the best protection against online threats.

 Although IE has made huge improvements in last few years, they have had a poor record in security related matters, which makes users try out new products.

 Why IE is losing Market Share?

 Unlike Firefox and Chrome, Internet Explorer is used in different versions around the Internet.
 IE8 the latest version is the most used whereas IE 6 and IE 7 come close behind.
 Among Internet Explore versions IE 8 has 24.66% share, IE 6 at 17.58% and IE 7 at 12.50%.